 - Investing in real estate beyond your primary residence

-- Concentrating your positions
+- Concentrating your investment positions

 - Investing in more speculative assets like small caps and cryptocurrencies